 - Have a look: 10 Best Luxury Bathrooms You Must See

 Induction cooking offers precision heating and control.
 The downside till recently was the price.
 Induction cooktops and ranges often cost twice as much as standard gas or electric counterparts.

-However, a professional induction plate is no longer out of reach for the average consumer, while portable plates are priced double the ordinary electric ones.
+However, a e is no longer out of reach for the average consumer, while portable plates are priced double the ordinary electric ones.